smith01s/newey01c.github.io/_drafts/2017-09-20-data-quality.md

 This effect is exacerbated because most "interesting" data revolves around looking into extreme values.
-That is, event detection systems are mostly interested in particularly high or low values - as these usually indicate something abnormal on a particular flight.
-Unfortunately, these data encoding problems often generate signal artefacts that look like events (to an automated system, at least) - making our job much harder.
-For example, a momentary break in a signal for an airspeed sensor would look like a complete loss of speed to an automated system - and this is why we need analysts!
+That is, event detection systems are mostly interested in particularly high or low values --- as these usually indicate something abnormal on a particular flight.
+Unfortunately, these data encoding problems often generate signal artefacts that look like events (to an automated system, at least) --- making our job much harder.
+For example, a momentary break in a signal for an airspeed sensor would look like a complete loss of speed to an automated system --- and this is why we need analysts!

 #### Solution: Descriptive Statistics, Exploratory Analytics

+As automated verification techniques go, you can't get more tried and tested than descriptive statistics.
+One of the things that we're lucky enough to have in the world of aviation is a wealth of historical data --- going back decades.
+Because of this, we're able to characterise sensible ranges and distributions for loads of various different types of data --- meaning that we're able to quickly get a rough idea of whether data is valid or not.
+Once we have a realistic idea of means, standard deviations, and a characterisation of distribution (i.e. Gaussian, in most cases), we can apply various statistical tests to detect outliers --- and investigate data points which are essentially impossible.

 ### Data Acquisition Unit (DAQ) Errors

 Another common source of problems is from hardware issues relating to the physical limits on some of the recording devices.
-Some older systems, for example, record flight data onto optical media (i.e. CDs or DVDs) - optical media are great for long-term data storage and archival, but unfortunately aren't great for robust data recording.
-As well as being susceptible to tracking problems when encountering corrupted sectors on disks, occasionally flights that experience large amounts of turbulence will actually cause the rotating optical platter to jog and skip - meaning that the recording unit will jump over some sectors on the disk.
+Some older systems, for example, record flight data onto optical media (i.e. CDs or DVDs) --- optical media are great for long-term data storage and archival, but unfortunately aren't great for robust data recording.
+As well as being susceptible to tracking problems when encountering corrupted sectors on disks, occasionally flights that experience large amounts of turbulence will actually cause the rotating optical platter to jog and skip --- meaning that the recording unit will jump over some sectors on the disk.
 This can cause various problems, including duplicated data, corrupt sectors, and substantial gaps in recordings.

 #### Solution: Break Detection